Raarup Adventures

 Murals in Harlem

-There are also plenty of parks in the Harlem area if you're looking to just relax and get some air, however our friends and other locals recommended avoiding them at night.
-Their best recommendations included :
+There are also plenty of parks in the Harlem area if you're looking to just relax and get some air on a walk, however we would recommended avoiding them at night.

 • Jackie Robinson Park - at 10 blocks long this park has it all (basketball & tennis courts, playground, splash pad, recreation center, pool, etc.)